You want smart political talk without the meltdowns?

 And whatever it takes to get to the truth is what matters in this thing.

-And and that's all I've done.
+And that's all I've done.

-And look at what President Trump went through in his election.
+Look at what President Trump went through in his election.

 Look at what he has dealt with every day since he's been elected.

-Why any good person ever wants to run for office?
+Why any good person ever wants to run for office, why anybody wants to be in the public eye today is you're out of your mind.

-Well, you're a public figure, people ask for your autograph.
+Well, you're a public figure.

-Um, but with that said, if you love your country, if you see what I see that the country's on the wrong track, if you see people needlessly suffering because of government oppression.
+But with that said, if you love your country, if you see what I see, that the country's on the wrong track, if you see people needlessly suffering because of government oppression, you want to do all you can.

-And no matter what I did and accomplished in my entire life, it'll never begin to match the service of one guy that put himself in harm's way and and was taking bullets for his country.
+And no matter what I did and accomplished in my entire life, it'll never begin to match the service of one guy that put himself in harm's way and was taking bullets for his country.

-Yeah, I take verbal bullets in a sense.
+I take verbal bullets in a sense.

 It's not risking your life, giving your life, giving your limbs, living with disfigurement.

-Those are the re That's why military are the real heroes.
+That's why military are the real heroes.

-And it's uh it's the right thing to do.
+And it's the right thing to do.

 This is a great country, and this great country is on the wrong path.